vorce/lagun/README.md

 ## TODO / Explore

-- Add nice CSS
 - Add possibility to try out requests.
 Buttons!
 - Complete json parsing into model.
 Move that code into its own file.